mathijs81/nft-info/README.md

-# An NFT destination page for NFT communities
+# Nft Info: An easy way to create customizable pages about NFTs

-This is the repository for the NFT Info submission for the BuildQuest hackathon 2022.
+Submission for the BuildQuest hackathon 2022.

-My goal is that NFT owners and the community can make their own go-to place for NFTs.
+My goal is for NFT project creators and the community to create pages about their NFTs where they choose what's important.

 ## Try it
 ![Screenshot](https://raw.github.com/mathijs81/nft-info/main/misc/screenshot.png)